 We need to see a copy of your public liability insurance, and sign off a risk assessment.

-If you require electricity, this can be made available on Boyle Cross or Victoria Park (at the Band Stand only) .
+If you require electricity, this can be made at Victoria Park (Band Stand only) .

 The public toilets in Victoria Park are open at the weekends, from morning until afternoon during winter and from morning until early evening during summer.
 Please bear this in mind if your event starts or finishes after dark.

-If you would like to close a road for an event, permission is required from Mendip District Council.
+If you would like to close a road for an event, permission is required from Somerset Council.

 If your event includes any of the following you may require a licence, we will need to see a copy of this as well nearer the date:

 All litter from the event must be cleared from site by you or your team.